 The Americans with Disabilities Act, Perspectives on the 25th Anniversary is a compilation of those "Moments," an opportunity to learn about this history, gain a better understanding of the immensity of the efforts that led to July 26, 1990, and continue the work that remains in order to fully realize what was envisioned when the movement began.

-PDF Format ePub Format
+Pubication in PDF Format

 Council Receives the Hervey B. Wilbur Historic Preservation Award